-Because of the pressure, it goes through daily, it may prone to some problems.
+Because of the pressure, it goes through daily; it may be prone to some problems.
 Think about the joints.
-A leaky or malfunctioning joint can damage the entire faucet system.
+A leaky or malfunctioning fitting can damage the entire faucet system.

 Now the question is, how to fix it.